PritamDutt/py-aws-sso/README.md

 ## Prerequisites

-This Python 3 module requires a working installation of the [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and the `boto3` library
+This Python 3 module requires a working installation of the [AWS CLI v2](https://docs.aws.amazon. com/cli/latest/userguide/install-cliv2.html) and the `boto3` library

 ## Setting Up

-1. **Install and Configure AWS CLI v2**: Follow the [official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) to install and configure AWS CLI v2 with your SSO profiles.
+1. **Install and Configure AWS CLI v2**: Follow the official documentation @ https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html
+   to install and configure AWS CLI v2 with your SSO profiles.

-2. **Include the Module**: Copy the `awssso` module to your project, typically placed in the project root directory.
+2. **Include py-aws-sso**: Install py-aws-sso.
+> pip install py-aws-sso
+>
+> --or--
+>
+> pdm add py-aws-sso

 3. **Run Your Project**:
    - Create a `local_run.py` file to execute your project using Python.
    - Import `set_aws_creds` from the `awssso` module.